balder-dev/balder/doc/source/tutorial_guide/00_intro.rst

 Start development server
 ------------------------

-You can use the ``balderexample-loginserver`` while starting the django included developer server.
-For this, simply call the following command:
+If you want to run the ``balderexample-loginserver`` application, just start the django included developer server.
+For this, call the following command:

 .. code-block::